Terms and conditions

 The consumer can also file a complaint through the ADR Alternative Dispute Resolution Platform, available online at https://ec.europa.eu/consumers/odr/main/index.cfm?event=main.home2.show&lng=SK

 Alternative dispute resolution can only be used by a consumer - a natural person who, when concluding and performing a consumer contract, does not act within the scope of his business, employment or profession.
-Alternative dispute resolution concerns only the dispute between the consumer and the seller arising out of or relating to the consumer contract.
-Alternative dispute resolution only applies to distance contracts concluded.
+Alternative dispute resolution concerns only the dispute between the consumer and the seller resulted or related to the consumer contract.
+Alternative dispute resolution applies to distance contracts only.
 ADR does not apply to disputes where the value of the dispute does not exceed 20 EUR.
 The ADR entity may require the consumer to pay a fee for initiating an ADR up to a maximum of 5 EUR with VAT.

 9. Personal data protection